Warburg Pincus invests Rs 700 cr to acquire stake in Home First Finance

 -

-The investment by Orange Clove Investments BV will be through a combination of primary fund raise and secondary sales by existing shareholders.
-Warburg Pincus joins existing marquee private equity firm shareholders True North and Bessemer Venture Partners.
+The investment is a combination of primary fund raise and secondary sales by existing shareholders, it said.

-Home First is a technology driven, affordable housing finance company providing home loans to customers from low- and middle-income segments who are building or buying their first homes.
+Global private equity firm Warburg Pincus has bought a 25 per cent stake in the housing finance company, according to a source.

+As per the agreement, all the existing shareholders including True North Fund V LLP, Aether (Mauritius) Ltd, Bessemer India Capital Holdings, and Bank of Baroda former managing director and CEO P S Jayakumar, have sold their 25 per cent stake on a proportional basis, the source said.

-Over the last 10 years, Home First has sanctioned home loans to more than 50,000 customers in 60 districts across 11 States and a Union Territory.
+Founded in 2010, Home First has a presence in 60 districts across 11 states and a Union territory with a significant presence in the urbanised regions of Gujarat, Maharashtra, Karnataka and Tamil Nadu.

-Narendra Ostawal, Managing Director of Warburg Pincus said Home First has had a remarkable journey to become a leading affordable housing finance company in a relatively short span of 10 years.

-"It is helmed by a very talented team and robust operating processes that continue to steer the company to do well through the pandemic and to leverage the growth potential of the affordable segment," he said in a statement.
+It targets first-time homebuyers who are typically salaried customers working in small firms or self-employed customers who run small businesses.

-As of March 31, Home First had assets under management of Rs 3,618 crore with a net worth of Rs 933 crore and gross non-performing assets of 0.87 per cent.
-It deploys proprietary machine learning and customer scoring models for underwriting and delivers quick turnaround times to its customers.
-New York-based Warburg Pincus LLC is a leading global private equity firm with more than 53 billion dollars in private equity assets under management.
-Its active portfolio of more than 185 companies is highly diversified by stage, sector and geography.
+As of March 31, 2020, Home First had an asset under management (AUM) of Rs 3,618 crore with a net worth of Rs 933 crore and a gross non-performing asset of 0.87 per cent.

+It reported a profit after tax was Rs 79.55 crore during the financial year ended March 31, 2020, against Rs 45.72 crore in the previous year.

+The New York-based Warburg has over USD 53 billion in private equity assets under management invested across 185 companies across sectors and geographies.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)